-Arkansas State University-Newport contributes significantly to the economic development of the county and the Northeast Arkansas region.
+ASU-Newport contributes significantly to the economic development of the county and the Northeast Arkansas region.
 It provides comprehensive training and technical support for businesses and industries within the region.
-The college is committed to the enhancement of quality of life, cultural enrichment, and community spirit necessary for its success and the success of the people it serves.
+The college is committed to the cultural enrichment and community spirit necessary for its success and the success of the people it serves.

-Whatever collegiate or professional goal you may have, we look forward to assisting you in making your experiences at Arkansas State University-Newport rewarding and successful.
+Whatever collegiate, professional, or continuing education goal you may have, we look forward to assisting you in making your experiences at ASU-Newport rewarding and successful.

-Larry N. Williams, Ed.D Chancellor Arkansas State University-Newport
+Larry N. Williams, Ed.D.
+Chancellor Arkansas State University-Newport